-Jennifer Lopez Is Denied Restraining Order Against Alleged Stalker
+Jennifer Lopez Loses Restraining Order Against Alleged Stalker

 Ron Asadorian/Splash News

-Jennifer Lopez's request to make a temporary restraining order against an alleged stalker permanent has been denied.

-A judge dismissed the singer's case Tuesday due to lack of prosecution.
+Jennifer Lopez's temporary restraining order against an alleged stalker permanent has expired and a judge dismissed the singer's case Tuesday due to lack of prosecution.

 Lopez's lawyers had earlier this month obtained a temporary restraining order against a 64-year-old man named Tim McLanahan from Washington State.
 The order, who granted protection for her and 8-year-old twins Max and Emme, was valid until Tuesday.